To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-Fischer suggests that it can still be helpful to check in with insurance to determine coverage for physical therapy.
-“You don’t necessarily need to know all of the ins and outs,” she says, “but it is helpful to know if you have any limits to the number of visits or if certain treatments are covered.”
+Fischer said that it can still be helpful to check in with insurance to determine coverage for physical therapy.
+“You don’t necessarily need to know all of the ins and outs,” she said, “but it is helpful to know if you have any limits to the number of visits or if certain treatments are covered.”

-When starting physical therapy, both Bradley and Fischer offer a few tips to get the most out of the treatment.
+When starting physical therapy, both Bradley and Fischer offered a few tips to get the most out of the treatment.

 Be a good historian.
 At the first appointment, the PT will do an examination to see what’s going on with the body and they will ask questions to learn when the pain started, or in the case of surgery, what lead to the surgery.
 It is helpful when patients can say when their pain started since certain conditions are more easily identified if a timeline is given.

 Set goals.
 Think about goals for treatment – is it to return to a particular sport or activity, or the ability to walk the dog without pain?
 The goals will help determine the course of treatment.